-Imaging tests are tests that are done on patients to help identify signs and progression of rheumatoid arthritis.
-These tests essentially look inside the patient’s body so that doctors and other specialists may assess the test results and detect and interpret specific abnormalities.
+Imaging tests are tests that are performed on patients to help identify signs and progression of RA.
+These tests essentially look inside the patient’s body so that doctors and other specialists may assess the joint damage as well as detect and interpret specific abnormalities.
 Depending on what they find, doctors can use imaging test results to help reach a diagnosis of RA.

 One early sign of bone deterioration is the build-up of fluid in the bone marrow.
 MRIs are able to detect these areas with greater fluid build-up, which helps in predicting future bone erosion.

 Tests are helpful tools in reaching a diagnosis and providing a clear medical picture of the patient’s present condition.
 Imaging tests are also used post-diagnosis in order to continue to monitor the patient’s levels of bone erosion.
-Imaging tests can indicate the severity of the disease’s progression in each patient.
+Imaging tests can indicate the severity and speed of the disease’s progression in each patient.